Liam-XD/cf-cross-skilling/README.md

 ### Running tests

 Copmmand shortcuts have been setup within the 'scripts' section of the packackage.json file.

 To run the tests locally, use the following commands:
 `npm run test` - Will run all tests headless
 `npm run test:headed` - Will run all tests in the browser `npm run test:ui` - Will launch the tests in UI mode for exploring and debugging tests.

+To see the test report, either click the provided link in the terminal or type the following:
+`npm run report` - Will open up the latest test report.

 ### Expected failures